bamcis-io/AWSPriceListReservedInstanceHelper/README.md

 Logs.
 You could also pair these functions with a function that sent an SNS message on a `PutObject` S3 action to notify you that new RI pricing data files have been delivered.

+Additional monitoring has been added in version 1.3.0.
+CloudWatch Alarms now monitor failed Lambda function invocations and deliver SNS notifications when they occur.
+A separate CloudWatch Alarm monitors for at least 1 invocation of the Distributor function and 5 invocations of the Worker function to ensure the invocations are actually occuring.
+If you have the frequency scheduled for more than 1 day, expect to see SNS messages concerning the invocation frequency.
+Lastly, Lambda Dead Letter Queues (DLQ) have been added for each function (where the request to the function gets sent after 3 failed execution attempts).
+When the DLQ exceeds 0 messages, a CloudWatch Alarm is triggered and sends an SNS notification.
+It is up to the user to decide what to do with the messages in the DLQ.

 ## Revision History

+### 1.3.0
+Added enhanced monitoring.

 ### 1.2.2
 Switched the flush order for the stream writers and added awaits.